aws/awsui-documentation/components/help-panel.md

 # Help panel (HelpPanel)

-A container that appears on the right side of the App Layout.
 The panel displays help content that relates to a concept, term, setting, option, or task within the main page content.